bazqux/bazqux-api/README.md

 https://www.bazqux.com/reader/api/0/token

-It's not used currently but maybe used later the same way Google Reader uses it (expire in 30 minutes, with "x-reader-google-bad-token: true" header set).
+It's not used currently but may be used later the same way Google Reader uses it (expire in 30 minutes, with "x-reader-google-bad-token: true" header set).

 ```